pvmm/gimpfu-msx-gr4.py/README.md

 ## Loading DAT files

 DAT (DATA) files are copies of portions of the screen dumped to a disk file.
-They are created by MSX-BASIC COPY command.
+They are created by MSX-BASIC COPY command and are limited to a maximum of 212 pixels height.
 Loading DAT files in BASIC is easy:
 ```
 10 SCREEN 5
 20 REM use line below if transparency is disabled